jer-k/jekyll-now/_posts/2018-02-22-add-active-record-rake-tasks-to-gem.md

  => #<GemWithDatabase::Author id: 2, name: "J.K.
 Rowling", age: 50>
 ```

 We've successfully added all the ActiveRecord Rake tasks to our gem and have been able to create, migrate, seed, and query our database!
 There is a [repository](https://github.com/jer-k/gem_with_database) for I work I did while writing this post.
 Feel free to try it out and be on the lookout for some follow up posts.
-I'll be writing in more detail about the how I figured out what was needed for the `Rails::Engine` and then I'll continue working on this project setting up the testing environment locally and then using Docker for CI purposes, along with a few enhancements to the scripts in `bin/`.
+I'll be writing in more detail about the how I figured out what was needed for the `Rails::Engine`(post [here](https://jer-k.github.io/adding-rails-g-migration-to-a-gem/)) and then I'll continue working on this project setting up the testing environment locally and then using Docker for CI purposes, along with a few enhancements to the scripts in `bin/`.